hashicorp/vagrant/v1/docs/rake.md

 end
 {% endhighlight %}

-### As the `vagrant` user
+### As the `SSH` user

-You can use the `execute` call to have the command executed as the `vagrant` user inside the VM.
+You can use the `execute` call to have the command executed as the `SSH` user inside the VM.
+The default is the `vagrant` user, but this is configurable.
 The following example shows how to update a Git repository that is inside the Virtual Machine rather than mounted via the file system:

 {% highlight ruby %}